 - these courses, must be as academically rigorous as UCSD upper-division courses.

-IMPORTANTStudent will need to provide supporting evidence (course descriptions, course syllabi, papers, exams, etc.) of all abroad courses to be applied toward completion of the German Studies major/minor.
+IMPORTANTStudent will need to provide supporting evidence (course descriptions, course syllabi, papers, exams, etc.) of all abroad courses to be applied toward completion of the European Studies minor.
 Most study abroad coursework will need to be petitioned upon student's return.

 Once a student's study abroad course work has transfered s/he will need to follow the steps below to petition his/her abroad courses.